openshift/openshift-windows/README.md

 11. copy the group_vars/windows.example to group_vars/windows
 12. Add a user name and password to group_vars/windows
 13. ansible-playbook windows.yml

-## Azure
-openshift-windows 3.11 now supports Microsoft Azure Cloud.
-A full ARM template is now included, and has been shown to work.

 ## Known Issues/ Changes:
 1.Azure testing is current in process.
 Azure will require a further update to fucntion.